binerogroup/documentation/compute/ssh-keys.rst

 You can create a key using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client` by running the following command ``openstack key create [NAME]``.

-It will output your keys **private part** which should be saved to your computer, the public part is stored in the platform.
-We recommend setting a password on the key according to above tips.
+It will output your keys **private part** which you should save to your computer, the public part gets stored in the platform.
+We recommend setting a passphrase on the key according to above tips.

 .. note::

-   If you have issues with an SSH-key not provisioning correctly on your new instance, check your various IP configurations.
-You can see in the instances (full) log what keys it has installed via cloud-init.
+   If you have issues with an SSH-key not provisioning correctly on your new instance, check your IP network configuration.
+You can see in the instances console log what keys cloud-init has installed.

 ..  seealso::